 We'll also feature unsponsored customer review of Bye Bye Belly Juice.

 The Bye Bye Belly Juice Etsy page states that the ingredients are composed of a mix of Slimmer Max Formula and a “special sauce.”

-We have no information about the ingredients used in that “special sauce” and this product appears to violate both Etsy and Food and Drug Administration (FDA) guidelines, which explicitly state that dietary supplements are required to publish the full ingredient list.
+We can't find any information about the ingredients used in that “special sauce” and this product appears to violate both Etsy and Food and Drug Administration (FDA) guidelines, which explicitly state that dietary supplement brands are required to publish a full ingredient list.

 Bye Bye Belly Juice would be categorized as a dietary supplement, even though it’s a juice, because it contains functional herbs like ashwagandha extract.

 We strongly recommend that consumers avoid wellness brands that fail to clearly publish a full ingredient list, as this is a consumer safety issue.
 Without the full list of ingredients, it’s impossible to make an informed purchase decision and ensure that the product is safe.